-On February 11, 2009 (the "transfer date"), our operating subsidiaries executed an Asset Transfer Agreement (the "Transfer Agreement") with MCC and certain of the operating subsidiaries of Mediacom LLC.
-As part of the Transfer Agreement, we exchanged cable systems with Mediacom LLC (the "Asset Transfer") whose results of operations were substantially similar for the years ended December 31, 2009 and 2008.
-The net effects of the Transfer Agreement were the addition of 3,700 basic subscribers and the reduction of 1,000 digital customers, 1,000 HSD customers and 600 phone customers.
+On February 11, 2009 (the "transfer date"), certain of our operating subsidiaries executed an Asset Transfer Agreement (the "Transfer Agreement") with MCC and the operating subsidiaries of Mediacom Broadband LLC ("Mediacom Broadband").
+As part of the Transfer Agreement, we contributed to MCC cable systems located in Western North Carolina (the "WNC Systems"), and exchanged certain of our cable systems for certain of Mediacom Broadband's cable systems (the "Asset Transfer").
+During the year ended December 31, 2009, the WNC Systems recorded for us revenues of \$2.7 million, service costs of \$1.3 million, general and administrative expenses of \$0.5 million and \$0.9 million of operating income.
+During the year ended December 31, 2008, the WNC Systems recognized \$22.5 million of total revenues, \$11.4 million of service costs, \$4.2 million of selling, general and administrative expenses and \$4.6 million of depreciation and amortization, or \$2.2 million of operating income.
+For each of the years ended December 31, 2009 and 2008, the results of operations of the exchanged cable systems between us and Mediacom Broadband were substantially similar.
+The net effects of the Transfer Agreement were the reduction of 28,700 basic subscribers, 9,000 digital customers, 12,000 HSD customers and 2,400 phone customers.
 Such effects on discussions of subscriber and customer gains and losses are referred to as the "effect of the Transfer Agreement."

-In accordance with ASC 805, the cable systems we received from Mediacom LLC under the Transfer Agreement were recorded as a business under common control, and therefore we recorded the results of operations of such systems as if the transfer date was January 1, 2009.
-We recognized an additional \$5.3 million in revenues and \$1.7 million of net income, for the period January 1, 2009 through the transfer date, because we recorded the results of operations for the cable systems we received as part of the Asset Transfer, as if the transfer date was January 1, 2009.
+In accordance with ASC 805, the cable systems we received from Mediacom Broadband under the Transfer Agreement were recorded as a business under common control, and therefore we recorded the results of operations of such systems as if the transfer date was January 1, 2009.
+We recognized an additional \$5.5 million in revenues and \$1.7 million of net income, for the period January 1, 2009 through the transfer date, because we recorded the results of operations for the cable systems we received as part of the Asset Transfer, as if the transfer date was January 1, 2009.
 Instances where the inclusion of such results of operations of these transferred cable systems may affect comparisons to the prior year's results are referred to as "related to the Asset Transfer."

-For more information, see Note 8 in our Notes to Consolidated Financial Statements.
+For more information, see Note 6 in our Notes to Consolidated Financial Statements.